 Here's "The Other Side" of the issue (also from the OSU Barometer article cited above):

 "The bottom line is that this protest is not going to change anything," said Jack Rogers, director of public safety at OSU.
 "The Oregon administrative rule overrides any provision for concealed weapons, and it is very unlikely that the Oregon University System will yield to any change on this subject."
 [Ed: this is not consistent with the "Open Minds, Open Doors" motto of this university.
-See below.]
+See below.](Emphasis added)

 Tsai said that students who carry concealed weapons at OSU are not breaking any laws.